ona-li-toki-e-jan-Epiphany-tawa-mi/ISawedThisPlayerInHalf/README.md

 ## How to Use
 These chat commands allow you to control offsets in-game.

-::ofs is an alias for ::offsets.
+::ofs can be used in place of ::offsets.

 Help: **::offsets help**